deepsealabs/fit-parser-swift/README.md

 # FIT-Parser Swift

-DiveDataParser is a Swift package for parsing and displaying dive data from FIT files.
+fit-parser-swift is a Swift package for parsing and displaying dive data from FIT files.
 It provides structures for organizing dive data and a SwiftUI view for displaying the parsed information.

 ## Features